gchudnov/bspec/README.md

 Consider the following scenario:

-On entering a station, passengers are required to insert a ticket into a slot beside a closed barrier.
+On entering a train station, passengers are required to insert a ticket into a slot beside a closed barrier.
 An entry barrier opens only if the ticket meets all of the following criteria:

 1. it is valid for travel from that station;
 2. it has not expired;